PhilipVigus/CV/README.md

 **Communication skills**

-As a Quality Reviewer I wrote detailed reports on the centres and courses I worked with that were sometimes critical of their working practices.
+I have excellent aural and written communication skills.
+One of my key abilities as a teacher was being able to break down problems into easy to digest chunks and communicate them effectively to learners to help their understanding.
+As a Quality Reviewer for OCN London I wrote detailed reports on the centres and courses I worked with that were sometimes critical of their working practices.
 I was able to communicate these difficult messages face-to-face while maintaining strong and constructive working relationships with my clients.
 At Aspire my primary role was working with clients over the telephone.
 They were often distressed, and I was able to help them explain their needs to us so we could assist them.

 **Attention to detail**

 While working as an audio transcriber and captioner, I had to follow a detailed set of guidelines that allowed me to produce accurate work quickly and consistently.
 At OCN London I proofread all reports before they were sent out to centres, ensuring that mistakes and inconsistencies were identified.
-At Noah's Ark I was often tasked with compiling lists of potential leads for the fundraising team to follow up.
+At Aspire, the case notes I kept for clients I worked with were often used as evidence in legal proceedings, and had to be extremely accurate.
+At Noah's Ark Children's Hospice I was often tasked with compiling lists of potential leads for the fundraising team to follow up.
 This required working my way through hundreds of websites, establishing which organisations and individuals might be willing to donate to the charity.
-This work was directly responsible for identifying sources of thousands of pounds of donations.
+I was directly responsible for identifying sources of thousands of pounds of donations.

 **Quick and effective learner**